Diogodalves/revolution-to-web-api/README.md

 from bitalino import *
 import asyncio

-# The macAddress variable on Windows can be "XX:XX:XX:XX:XX:XX" or "COMX"
-# while on Mac OS can be "/dev/tty.BITalino-XX-XX-DevB" for devices ending with the last 4 digits of the MAC address or "/dev/tty.BITalino-DevB" for the remaining
 device = "00:00:00:00:00:00"
-#Configure your device
 labels = ["nSeq", "I1", "I2", "O1", "O2", "A1", "A2", "A3", "A4", "A5", "A6"]
 sampling_rate = 100
 channels = [0,1,2,3,4,5]

-#Converts `data` from its native data type to a JSON-compatible `str`.
 def tostring(data):
     dtype=type(data).__name__
     if dtype=='ndarray':